ceat-epfl/water-informal-settlements/README.md

 A replicable computational workflow to assess the efficacy of water distribution systems in informal settlements and their association with diarrhea, based on cross-sectional household surveys.

-**Citation:** Pessoa Colombo V, Chenal J, Otieno M, Orina F, Meme H, Utzinger J. Efficacy of different water distribution systems in informal settlements: a cross-sectional study in Nairobi, Kenya. *Preprint*.
+**Citation:** Pessoa Colombo V, Chenal J, Otieno M, Orina F, Meme H, Utzinger J. Relating the design of water distribution systems in informal settlements with service continuity and safety: empirical evidence from Nairobi, Kenya. *Preprint*.
 2023.

 ## Instructions to reproduce the analysis